acoudene/NullableContext/NullableContext/NullabilityTesting.md

     // Not expected, instance is null
     Assert.Fail("Not expected");
   }

-  // Another betmais sans être la meilleure méthode

-  PndOperatorsClass is not { })
+  // Another better way of testing using pattern matching, { } means instance exists if (overridedOperatorsClass is not { })
   {
     // Do something
   }